 • Asset Management Fees The general partners receive monthly fees for managing the partnership's portfolio and operations of up to 1/32 of 1% of the 'net asset value' (3/8 of 1% on an annual basis).
-The general partners have historically not charged the maximum allowable rate.
-The table below summarizes the asset management fees paid to the general partners for the three month periods ended March 31, 2009 and 2008.
+At times, to enhance the earnings to the partnership, the general partners have charged less than the maximum allowable rate.
+Such fee waivers were not made with the purpose of providing the partnership with sufficient funds to satisfy withdrawal requests, nor to meet any required level of distributions, as the partnership has no such required level of distributions.
+The general partners do not use any specific criteria when deciding the exact amount of fees to be waived.
+The decision to waive fees and the amount, if any, to be waived, is made by the general partners in their sole discretion.
+There is no assurance that the general partners will waive fees at similar levels, or at all, in the future.
+The table below summarizes the asset management fees paid to the general partners for the three and six month periods ended June 30, 2009 and 2008.